New shows and movies to watch on Netflix Canada this weekend (TRAILERS) | Curated

 New shows and movies to watch on Netflix Canada this weekend (TRAILERS)

-There are only a few days left until the official start of summer and Netflix Canada is releasing a bunch of new shows and movies that are as hot as the incoming weather.
+It’s the first official weekend of summer and Netflix Canada is releasing a bunch of movies and shows to keep you. busy.

-The service has released Kevin Hart’s new film (which is based on a true story), a movie about the yakuza, a series about hospital staff, Icelandic volcanoes, and much more.
+The platform has released the second season of a group of teens on a mysterious land, a movie about a love triangle, and intriguing shows and movies from earlier this month.

 Throw on some sweats, grab a bowl full of sweets and check out what’s going on Netflix Canada this weekend — literally.